antaresproject/docs/docs/services/notifier.md

 ```

-Sending of the message is executed by the code below:
+Sending the message is executed by the code below:

 ```php
 /**